Krisatris/Gonzaga-CS-Assignments/README.md

 \- CPSC 492 - Senior Design Project Lab (Senior Design)  - Spring 2023

-**Any classes labeled senior design are ommitted from this repository**
+**Any classes labeled senior design are ommitted from this repository** **CPSC 311 is ommitted from this repository as we did not write code in that class